zoffixznet/Mew/README.md

 # AUTHOR

 Part of the code was borrowed from [Moo](https://metacpan.org/pod/Moo)'s innards. [ew](https://metacpan.org/pod/ew) module is an almost-verbatim copy of [oo](https://metacpan.org/pod/oo) module.
+Thanks to _Matt S. Trout (mst)_ for changing my copypasta of Moo's internals to sane code and other help.
 Props to _Altreus_ for coming up with the name for the module.

 The rest is: